The other night I heard you say there is no reincarnation, no soul, so spirit after death, only pure consciousness, pure silence.

 The whole feels more cozy than nothingness, but they are simply two ways of saying the same thing.
 The whole appears cozy, it seems you are becoming more than you were before.
 And nothing seems dangerous – you are becoming even less than you were before.
 You were at least something, now you are becoming nothing.
 But becoming whole, you have to become nothing.
 Becoming part of this vast existence, you have to relax the separateness, the individuality.

-From The Zen Manifesto: Freedom from Oneself, Chapter Seven
+From The Zen Manifesto: Freedom from Oneself, Discourse #7

 Copyright© OSHO International Foundation